 - Sri Lanka (web results) – Sri Lanka (PDF)

 - United Kingdom (web results) – United Kingdom (PDF)

 - United States (web results) – United States (PDF)

 - Vietnam (web results) – Vietnam (PDF)

-The full report contains the above information in an expanded version.
+The full report contains an expanded version of the above information.